NLnetLabs/rpki-doc/source/krill/installation.rst

 System Requirements
 -------------------

-The system requirements for itself are Krill are minimal.
-The cryptographic operations that need to be performed by the Krill CA have a negligible performance and memory impact on any modern day machine.
+The system requirements for Krill are quite minimal.
+The cryptographic operations that need to be performed by the Certificate Authority have a negligible performance and memory impact on any modern day machine.

 When you publish ROAs yourself using the Krill publication server in combination with Rsyncd and a web server of your choice, you will see traffic from several